President Obama recognizes First Lady’s leadership role in tackling childhood obesity.

 There are three features connected to the White House Kitchen Garden in the New York Times today.

-A Bountiful Buzz by Elisabeth Goodridge, a history of the White House Beehive and honey, complete with a gorgeous audio slideshow narrated by the author, with plenty of soundbytes from America’s First Beekeeper, Charlie Brandts.
+A Bountiful Buzz by Elisabeth Goodridge, anabolics a history of the White House Beehive and honey, nurse complete with a gorgeous audio slideshow narrated by the author, this site with plenty of soundbytes from America’s First Beekeeper, Charlie Brandts.

 Someone’s in the Kitchen With Michelle: The Secret Ingredient Is Politics by Marian Burros, about Michelle Obama and Chef Criseta Comerford and their upcoming cameo on Iron Chef with Bobby Flay, Mario Batali, and Emeril Lagasse, airing January 3rd, 2010.